simon-ritchie/apysc/docstring_markdowns/apysc/_html/debug_mode.md

 - `callable_`: Callable or str
   - Target function or method or property or dunder method name.
 - `module_name`: str
   - Module name.
-This value will be set the `__name__` value.
+This value needs to set the `__name__` value.
 - `class_`: Type or str or None, optional
   - Target class type or type name.
-If the target callable_ variable is not a method, this argument will be ignored.
+If the target callable_ variable is not a method, this interface ignores this argument.

 <hr>